|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Once fall rolls around, we begin to see pumpkin flavor in almost everything, especially breakfast foods--from pumpkin-spiced latte to pumpkin donuts, to spiced pumpkin muffins.
+Once fall rolls around, we begin to see pumpkin flavor in almost everything, especially breakfast foods—from lattes to doughnuts to muffins.
 But how about bringing the ubiquitous taste of autumn to our morning routine without adding all of the fat?
-Here is hearty but healthy oatmeal with a fall flavor that sticks to your ribs.
-And if the only way your kids will eat oatmeal is when it is loaded with sugar, this may also be a great way to get them to eat oatmeal that is good for them while being satisfying and delicious.
-And with the seasonal pumpkin twist, they will think of it as a treat.
+Here is a hearty, but healthy oatmeal with a fall flavor that sticks to your ribs.
+And if the only way your kids will eat oatmeal is when it's loaded with sugar, this may also be a great way to get them to eat a bowl that's good for them while being satisfying and delicious.
+With the seasonal pumpkin twist, they will think of it as a treat.

 We all know around Thanksgiving time how we only use half of the ingredients we bought to make traditional dishes such as pumpkin pie.
 This recipe is ideal for using up those leftover ingredients as it includes canned pumpkin and pumpkin pie spice.